IX - – Asymmetry I

 I passed the large empty field where Liberty High School would eventually become and the future intersection that would lead to it.
 For now, it was only a right hand turn onto Bennett Road.
 Freedom Elementary would be the upcoming entrance on my left.
-I slowed, taking that left, my heart racing.
+I slowed the car and took that left into the Freedom Elementary parking lot.
+My heart was racing.
 I remembered this happening, only I remembered it differently.

 As I pulled myself up onto the jungle gym, I saw daddy’s car pulling into the parking lot in front of the school.
 He was driving his new car and not the blue truck he usually drove to work.
 I pointed to the car to show Keri and Jeri.
 ‘That’s my daddy’s car,’ I told them.

 I pulled the Chevette into the parking space nearest the playground area, which was still a considerable distance to the playground.
 Even so, I could see the three children playing on the recently installed jungle gym.
 I remember that so clearly, the new jungle gym.
 It was a big deal back then.
 The boy at the top of the jungle gym pointed at me.